-Neverwinter Nights had a rather tedious and unimaginative storyline.
+Neverwinter Nights, was considered decent, but ultimately had a rather tedious and unimaginative storyline.
 Then came the Shadows of Undrentide expansion, which was markedly better, and finally Hordes of the Underdark, which completely blew the previous two away.

 Neverwinter Nights 2 does it one better, with big improvements between the original game and the Mask of the Betrayer expansion.
 These include a greater emphasis on story, meaningful dialog, more unique and deeper party members (with the possibility to solo) and less focus on the engine's near unplayable combat.